Golf Course Review

 Rye Golf Club - Architect By Hole

-Despite hailed as Harry Colt's making, the course design has changed many times.
+Despite being hailed as Harry Colt's making, the design has changed often at the hands of many golf course architects.
+The following holes can be directly attributed to:

 Hole 5 - Harry Colt